cecilezan/excursion/groupBy.md

 ## Codebyte Example

-Following is a runnable example that demonstrates the `.fromEntries()` method.
+Following is a runnable example that demonstrates the `.groupBy()` method.

 ```codebyte/javascript
 const gotty2023 = new Map([